04-27-19 No Money For Nothing

 04-27-19 PUSH ARROW TO BEGIN AUDIO

-The Chief Inspector began studying the family.
-Sylvia’s husband, William, had died two years earlier.
+The Chief Inspector begins studying the family.
+Sylvia’s husband, William, died two years earlier.
 William was Sylvia’s rock.
 Though he was a simple uneducated man and worked as a low paying tailor, she always said he was her best example of kindness and truthful morals.
 She saw in him what many didn’t see, including her family.

-Then came the article.
-It was the announcement of a new Sylvia book and a full-page letter from Sylvia to her family and the public.
-Sylvia’s letter began.
+Then comes the article.
+It is the announcement of a new Sylvia book and a full-page letter from Sylvia to her family and the public.
+Sylvia’s letter begins.
 ‘First may I apologize to the police and public for not explaining my disappearance earlier.
 This was an unprepared departure that I desperately needed to do.
 The day I left was the anniversary of my dear husband William’s death, and no one in his family except me would knowledge him.
 He was the greatest person I have ever met and to this day I marvel that I was fortunate enough to be selected to be his wife.
 But William’s children never saw his value.
 When we were first married, life was simple and wonderful.
 There wasn’t a lot of money but love was overflowing.
 Then my books became successful and money flowed in and changed everything.
 I was raised in a struggling family and money always seemed to be a solution.
 So, when money became available, I took the position of giving my children a world without money struggles.
 First a bigger house and better schools and many material advantages.
 My husband and I preferred to remained simple.
 William kept his tailor job and I wrote my books in my small office.
 But years later we realized that our children were leading a much different life then we were.
 They became addicted to fame and flashy cars and clothes and preferred socializing rather than creating careers and being productive.
 I must apologize to my children.
 I allowed this to happen to you.
 I gave you too many material benefits and though I thought leading by example would give you good direction it clearly didn’t.
 None of you have a work ethic or a desire to achieve.
 William and I repeatedly tried giving you better values but your resistance to our influence was too strong.
 I love you all deeply but I don’t respect you.
 You have joined the elite entitled class that I despise.
 Now comes the painful part.
-I am giving you the house for you all to stay but nothing else.
+I am giving the house to all of you, but nothing else.
 No more money for nothing.
 You must stand on your own.
 I have moved to a new location that allows me to regain my simple life.
 I have established a charity so my money can do some good.
 I am now introducing my new book, ‘The Money Trap.’
 Thank you, I love you, good luck.
 Sylvia.’
-Peace**
+Peace***